Decoupled CMS Explained: Pros and Cons

 A decoupled CMS is essentially a complete system as it provides all of the front-end tools, templates, and functionality necessary to build complete solutions.

-Unlike a headless CMS consisting of only a back-end that needs to be connected to templates, the front-end is already available in a decoupled CMS and simply needs to be connected via an API.
+Unlike a headless platform consisting of only a back-end that needs to be connected to templates, the front-end is already available in a decoupled CMS and simply needs to be connected via an API.
 A decoupled CMS also includes the back-end infrastructure and networks for increased accessibility and security.

 7. A lot more built-in functionality

-Headless CMS platforms can place limits on developers, forcing them to create everything from scratch.
+Headless platforms can place limits on developers, forcing them to create everything from scratch.
 With a decoupled CMS, there are existing templates and reusable building blocks, which means that everything doesn’t need to be developed from scratch each time.

-Decupled CMS cons vs headless CMS
+Decupled CMS cons vs headless

 - Generally larger systems